-The Template Manager allows you to use templates for sending messages such as e-mail and push notification.
+The Template Manager allows you to use templates for sending messages such as SMS, e-mail and push notification.
 You can also merge template parameters in an existing template.
 Via the API you can get a list of available templates and view the template details and the contents.
 Each template has a unique ID, which is used to update, delete, obtain details of the template.

 - Communication Category

 The Communication Category controller manages the communication categories.
 Every category has an ID.
 You can create and delete the categories.
 The communication category controller allows you to manage your recipients into different categories.
 You can also unsubscribe the recipients from a category.
 For example, a technical support can create a category using recipients and template to define one communication category.

 The encryption service controller encrypts the CcMail, e-mail and plain text.
 If any of the recipients for a triggered message does not have the respective certificate, the e-mail notification is sent as unencrypted to all the recipients.
 PGP or S/MIME encrypted e-mails are signed with firstname.lastname@example.org.
 Users can download the public key of the PGP certificate from https://pgp.mit.edu/ for installing it in their e-mail client.

 - Message Publisher

 The Message Publisher controller is the basic component of the notification service.
 It publishes the messages to the queue for further processing and routing to the appropriate channel.

 The Communication Service Audit controller saves the message in a database and logs the message information in an audit file.
 You can use the API to search for the stored audits in the database.
 The messages are stored with an audit log which would be available up to three months.

 The Notification Service exposes its API for realizing the following tasks: